Skip to main content

 The evaluator:

-2. Checks if each statement is supported by the context
+2. Checks if the context supports each statement.

-When to use: When you need to specifically measure and limit hallucination rate, especially in high-stakes applications where any fabricated information is problematic.
+When to use: when you need to measure and cap the hallucination rate, especially in high-stakes applications where any fabricated information is a problem.

 ContextualRelevanceEvaluator